-These homemade mango pineapple popsicles are creamy (yet dairy-free), easy to make, and are the best way to cool down on a hot day.
+These homemade mango pineapple popsicles are creamy (yet dairy free), easy to make, and the best way to cool down on a hot day.

 Last week while we had visitors in town we stumbled upon the cutest popsicle shop.
 They had everything from (non-dairy & dairy) ice cream-based popsicles to fruit-based flavors.
 Not only were they aesthetically pleasing, but the popsicles were delicious.

 It reminded me that it's that time of the year to start making them at home again, like my strawberry grapefruit popsicles and now these mango pineapple beauties.

 - Mango chunks.
 You can use frozen or fresh.
 If using frozen, just thaw them first.